danielhones/alchemy/docs/method.md

 You can think of those pitches as being stacked on top of each other.
 When we run out of those 12 pitches, we stack the pattern on top of itself again.
 So when the pattern of 12 pitches repeats, we get another set of the same "kind" of note, but it sounds higher.
 This is called an octave.
 Notes that are an octave apart sound like higher or lower versions of the same note.
-Here's an example of three notes that are each an octave apart, starting with the lower note
+Here's an example of three notes that are each an octave apart, starting with the lower note:

 <center>
 <audio controls id="octave-example">